 DOC area for white wines in the Italian region Brands

-wear the addition Classico
+carry the addition Classico

 which may also be mentioned.

-The leading winery Fazi-Battaglia led in 1950 the significant green amphora
+The leading winery Fazi-Battaglia led the significant green in 1950 amphora

 , Classico and Classico Superiore.

 (or Castelli di Jesi Verdicchio Riserva Classico) classified as DOCG.
-There is a much smaller Verdicchio DOC zone in the Marche region called Verdicchio di Matelica
+There is a much smaller Verdicchio DOC zone called in the Marche region Verdicchio di Matelica